 - NSF certified

-Thermalloy® Fry Pan, 12" diameter x 2-1/4", Thermogrip removable silicone sleeve, Eclipse® non-stick coating, 8 gauge, aluminum, NSF
+Thermalloy® Fry Pan, 12" dia. x 2-1/4", without lid, Thermogrip removable silicone sleeve, riveted handle, Eclipse® non-stick coating, 8 gauge, aluminum, NSF

 Browne 5813832 SpecificationsPDF Spec Sheet